Tina Bokuchava

-A member of the United National Movement, she joined the public service in Georgia after studying in the United States and, after a short stint as a diplomat, became Deputy Head of the Chamber of Control.
+An official in the administration of Mikheil Saakashvili, she joined the public service in Georgia after studying in the United States and, after a short stint as a diplomat, became Deputy Head of the Chamber of Control.
 Following the victory of Georgian Dream in the 2012 parliamentary election, she became one of the most vocal opponents of the government and won reelection in 2016 and 2020.
+Since 8 May 2023, she serves as chair of the UNM Faction in Parliament.

 Bokuchava was one of several MPs to refuse to recognize the results of the 2020 parliamentary election after allegations of massive voter fraud surfaced and boycotted the new Parliament until May 2021.
 She has been a leading figure of the United National Movement and has been the subject of several gender-based attacks.

 Early life and education

 Tinatin Bokuchava was born on 29 May 1983 in Tbilisi, at the time the capital of Soviet Georgia.
-As a student, she moved to the United States and studied at the Smith College in Northampton, Massachusetts, from where she received a degree in political science in 2004.
+As a student, she moved to the United States and studied at Smith College in Northampton, Massachusetts, from where she received a degree in political science in 2004.
 In 2008, she graduated with a master's degree in diplomacy and international law from The Fletcher School at Tufts University.
 Besides her political career, she currently works as a professor at the University of Georgia.

-She is married and has one son.
+She is married and has three sons.

 Public service

 Returning to Georgia after her studies in the United States in 2009, she worked for the National Democratic Institute, an American government-funded organization until 2011, before working as deputy director of the Department of International Organizations at the Ministry of Foreign Affairs of Georgia.
-A few months later, she was appointed as envoy to the Permanent Representation of Georgia to the United Nations.

 In January 2012, Tina Bokuchava was appointed as Deputy Head of the Chamber of Control, the country's main state audit agency, serving under the chamber's chairman Levan Bezhashvili.
 Her term coincided with the Chamber's new increased role in the monitoring of political party financial activities ahead of the 2012 parliamentary election.
 During her service, she was notably gifted a cell phone by President Mikheil Saakashvili himself in a case that would later be used by prosecutors as evidence of abuse of power by the former president.